 ISI planning Pathankot like attack on military base in Rajasthan

-New Delhi, Oct 22: The Intelligence Bureau has sounded an alert after inputs about a possible terror attack on a military base in Rajasthan were received.
+New Delhi, Oct 22: The Intelligence Bureau (IB) has sounded an alert after inputs about a possible terror attack on a military base in Rajasthan were received.

 The ISI is planning a major terror strike on the lines of Pathankot in Rajasthan, an Intelligence Bureau official told OneIndia.
 The job has been entrusted to the Jaish-e-Mohammad, the official also said.